simonlav24/wormsGame/README.md

 - ROPE - swing your way to action.
 - PARACHUTE - glide down safely. wind sensitive.
-- PLANT SEED\ VENUS FLY TRAP - chargeable, throws seed that grows on impact. press tab to activate VENUS FLY TRAP mode. vicious plant that will devour everything. can turn to MUTANT VENUS FLY TRAP if hit by GAMMA GUN
+- PLANT SEED\ VENUS FLY TRAP - chargeable, throws seed that grows on impact. press tab to activate VENUS FLY TRAP mode. vicious plant that will devour anything. can turn to MUTANT VENUS FLY TRAP if hit by GAMMA GUN
 - SENTRY GUN - place a sentry gun. fires at nearby worms at the end of the turn. obtainable by weapon crate.

  > Aerial